joerobbins3/bus/README.md

 ## To Run:

 Download source files from repository to root folder, and then open [Index](https://github.com/joerobbins3/bus/blob/main/index.html) in browser.
 Map will render on screen with bus stop markers and bus location indicators.
-Bus Location indicators will update every 15 secons onload.
+Bus Location indicators will update every 15 seconds onload.

 ## Future Improvements: